hannahohardy/fake/README.md

 ## Introduction

 The Oculus MRC OBS Plugin provides functionality for capturing MRC data from an Oculus Quest headset.
 MRC allows you to overlay the player's real-world view onto their virtual reality content during a live stream or recording.
 This can enhance the viewing experience and provide more context for the audience.
+This data can be seamlessly integrated into your live streams and recordings, adding a new dimension to your content creation.

+### Mixed Reality Capture (MRC)
+Mixed Reality Capture (MRC) has become increasingly popular in the world of live streaming and content creation.
+It allows you to combine real-world footage with virtual reality, resulting in immersive and engaging content.
+With the Oculus MRC OBS Plugin, you can harness the capabilities of your Oculus Quest device to take your content to the next level.

+Whether you're a gamer looking to share your VR experiences, a content creator wanting to add a unique twist to your videos, or a developer showcasing VR applications, this plugin provides you with the tools to do so effortlessly.

+### Key Features
+Seamless Integration: The plugin seamlessly integrates with OBS, one of the most popular streaming and recording software, making it easy to use in your existing setup.

+  Oculus Quest Support: Capture MRC data directly from your Oculus Quest device, allowing you to showcase your VR experiences with ease.

+  Customization: Configure settings within OBS to specify the Quest's IP address and port, ensuring a smooth connection and setup.

+  High-Quality Output: Enjoy high-quality MRC data capture for an immersive viewing experience for your audience.

+  Open Source: This plugin is open source, inviting contributions from the community to improve and enhance its functionality.

 ## Getting Started